Best laptops for students

 Media and movie laptops

 If your course involves editing multimedia or 3D work – such as media production, audio production, architecture, design or fashion design – you’ll benefit from picking a pricier laptop that has high-end internals that will step up to the plate whenever you need to get work done away from campus.
 The other benefit of these laptops is that they can be used for gaming – perfect for a bit of downtime.

 What to look for: Intel Core i5 or AMD Ryzen 5 processors are the bare minimum here if you want a smooth experience editing multimedia projects, whatever they may be.
 An added bonus would be to select a laptop with so-called ‘dedicated’ graphics from a brand such as AMD or Nvidia.
 Read our guide to gaming laptops for everything you need to know if you want to kick back with the latest titles on your laptop.

 Powerful laptops for students

-The quintessential laptop for students on media and design courses, not much comes close to this pricey laptop.
+The quintessential laptop for everything from professional creatives to students on design courses, not much comes close to this pricey laptop.
 If your profession requires industry-standard software and you also want something portable with a great screen, and need a laptop for getting through complex tasks, this is the ultimate option.

 Laptops to avoid